procoderer/daily-pennsylvanian-basic-scraper/README.md

 ## Scraper Modification

 The scraper has been modified to instead extract the title of the second headline.
 I changed the scraper so that `find_all()` is used with `limit=2` instead of `find()`.
 I then access index 1 of the result to get the target element in which to get the text from.
 I did this because I noticed that the second headline is inside the second `"a"` that has `class_="frontpage-link"`.

+## Interpreting Cron Syntax

+`"0 20 * * *"` means each day at 20:00 (8 PM), specifically at the 0th minute of the 20th hour, every day, every month, and every day of the week.

 ## Licensing